charliecalvert/CloudNotes/Assignments/MidtermFinal/Isit320Midterm2018.md

 We want to perform two different types of actions on the server side:

 - Run local scripts that we put in JsObjects or in our own repositories
-- Run system code that is usually located in the **/bin** directory.
+- Run system code that is usually located in the **/usr/bin** directory.
   - This is the system wide bin directory, not the **~/bin** found in our home directory.

-The point is that programs we want to run in order to get updates on the system status will be located in different.
-So we need a system to differentiate between custom scripts in places like JsObjects, and system code found in the **/bin** directory.
+The point is that programs we want to run in order to get updates on the system status will be located in different places.
+So we need a system to differentiate between custom scripts in places like JsObjects, and system code found in the **/usr/bin** directory.

 Here is the code I'm using to help sort this out: